-In the calm moments of motherhood, I find it easy to write this, but when I’m tired, have a headache, and my kid won’t stop talking long enough to eat her dinner, it is much harder to demonstrate self-control over the frustrations.
+In the calm moments of motherhood, It’s easy to write this, but when I have a headache and my kid won’t stop talking long enough to eat her dinner, it’s much harder to demonstrate self-control over the frustrations.

-Many temper tantrums come from selfishness and pride.
+How Do temper tantrums come from selfishness and pride?

 I wanted today to go my way.
-I wanted to be on time.
-I didn’t want my favorite mug shattered on the ground from carelessness.
-They asked for more of my attention than I wanted to give right now (which is especially true in the bathroom) or all those things have happened at once.
+I wanted to be on time, or she asked for more of my attention than I wanted to give at that second.

 And I used to snap.

 Living with the me of the past had to be miserable.
 No one could anticipate my mood or my threshold for the day.
 I am truly grieved over the temper tantrums that ruled my life for years.

 Every day I would wake up and promise myself to be better, and most days I would fail, robbing me and my family of joy and peace.